Moonrise Kingdom: Soundtrack

 Alexandre Desplat composed the original score, with percussion compositions by frequent Anderson collaborator Mark Mothersbaugh.
 The film's final credits feature a deconstructed rendition of Desplat's original soundtrack in the style of English composer Benjamin Britten's Young Person's Guide, accompanied by a child's voice to introduce each instrumental section.

 The soundtrack also features music by Britten, a composer notable for his many works for children's voices.
 At Cannes, during the post-screening press conference, Anderson said: "The Britten music had a huge effect on the whole movie, I think.
 The movie's sort of set to it.
 The play of Noye's Fludde that is performed in it—my older brother and I were actually in a production of that when I was ten or eleven, and that music is something I've always remembered, and made a very strong impression on me.
 It is the color of the movie in a way.

 With many Britten tracks taken from recordings conducted or supervised by the composer himself, the music includes The Young Person's Guide to the Orchestra (Introduction/Theme; Fugue), conducted by Leonard Bernstein; Friday Afternoons ("Cuckoo"; "Old Abram Brown"); Simple Symphony ("Playful Pizzicato"); Noye's Fludde (various excerpts, including the processions of animals into and out of the ark, and "The spacious firmament on high"); and A Midsummer Night's Dream ("On the ground, sleep sound").
 Also featured are extracts from Saint-Saëns's Le Carnaval des animaux, Franz Schubert's "An die Musik", Wolfgang Amadeus Mozart's opera Così fan tutte and tracks by Hank Williams.
 The soundtrack album reached number 187 on Billboard's Top Current Albums chart.

 Release

 Focus Features acquired world rights to the independently produced film.
 Moonrise Kingdom premiered on May 16, 2012, as the opening film at the 2012 Cannes Film Festival, Anderson's first film to be screened there.
 Studio Canal released the film in French theaters on the same day.
 The U.S. limited release followed on May 25, in New York City and Los Angeles.
 A short film, Cousin Ben Troop Screening with Jason Schwartzman, also directed by Anderson, was released on Funny or Die to promote the film.
 By its fifth week, the release was expanded to 395 theaters.

+Home media

 In Region 1 Moonrise Kingdom was released on DVD and Blu-ray by Universal Studios Home Entertainment on October 16, 2012, with featurettes like "A Look Inside Moonrise Kingdom".
 The Criterion Collection released both a DVD and Blu-ray with a 2K restoration on September 22, 2015.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.